 -

-Features customizable aesthetics, allowing users to personalize the charger with logos, colors, or graphics.
+Features customisable aesthetics, allowing users to personalise the charger fascia with logos, colours, or graphics.

 -